 - Extensions do not delay tax payment.
-If you owe taxes, these must be paid by April 17, 2018.
+If you owe taxes, these must be paid by March 15 or April 15 (depending on the type of return).
 Not sure how much you owe?
 It’s recommended you estimate the tax you owe, as best you can.
 Overpaying will avoid penalties – you can get a refund when you file your final tax return.

 If you are using TradeLog Software but haven’t finalized your reporting, you can view draft copies of the tax reports for estimation purposes.
 If you can’t estimate your trader taxes using TradeLog – maybe you haven’t finished your tax year data – then consider using your 1099-B or other broker reporting to estimate your taxable gains/losses.
 You can later finalize your reports using TradeLog.

 Failure to pay taxes owed by the deadline will result in penalties: 0.5% of the unpaid taxes, assessed monthly, up to a maximum of 25%.
 This increase to 1.0% if unpaid 10 days after the IRS issues a “Notice of Intent to Levy”.
 This is called a failure-to-pay penalty.